367718/camp/minami/README.md

 ## Behavior

-Use the "--help" command-line flag to list all the available flags and arguments.
+Use the "--help" command-line flag to list all available flags and arguments.

 The application appearance can be customized via a subset of CSS.
 An example of the rules applied by default can be found in the "rsc" directory, and may be overridden providing a file path via the "--stylesheet" command-line argument.